This conference covers various policy, technical, and management issues impacting student financial services operations on campus.

 11:15 AM

-Viewing Data Through A DEI Lens
+Viewing Data Through a DEI Lens

 The use of data and analytics across higher education is on the rise and discussions around diversity, equity, and inclusion are at the forefront of today's conversations.
 There are myriad reasons to analyze data with a DEI lens—but what does it look like?
 In this session, we will explore key questions and principles to consider as you build or enhance your data strategy.
 Come ready to reflect on your data use and identify opportunities to effectively leverage data with DEI in mind.